-In simple terms, zero-rated VAT is just applied to goods that are taxable at only 0% and allowing businessmen to claim the VAT paid for inputs.
+Zero rated VAT is just applied to goods that are taxable at only 0% and allows businessmen to claim the VAT paid for inputs.
 On the other hand, exempted goods and services are those that are not at all taxable.

 List of Zero-Rated and Exempted Goods and Services

 There are a number of zero-rated and exempted goods and services that are based on the laws that were issued by the government in 2017 before the implementation of VAT.

 With the zero-rated goods and services, Article 45 of Federal Decree-Law Number 8 of 2017 has stated 14 items that are under the zero-rated VAT.

 (a) Direct or Indirect Exports, which the above-mentioned exportation to GCC states that do not have VAT yet;

 (b) International Transport, which basically means international airfares;

 (d) Supply of Air, Sea, and Land Means of Transport that means the supply of transport for passengers and goods using air, sea, and land means;